SolaceLabs/solace-integration-guides/docs/_guides/red-hat-jboss-eap.md

 ### Working with Transactions<a name="working-with-transactions"></a>

-This section demonstrates how to configure the Solace message broker to support the transaction processing capabilities of the Solace JCA Resource Adapter.
+This section demonstrates how to configure the Solace event broker to support the transaction processing capabilities of the Solace JCA Resource Adapter.
 In addition, code examples are provided showing JMS message consumption and production over both types of Enterprise Java Bean transactions: Container-Managed-Transactions (CMT) and Bean-Managed-Transaction (BMT) configuration.

 Both BMT and CMT transactions are mapped to Solace JCA Resource Adapter XA Transactions.
 XA transactions are supported from the general-availability release of SolOS version 7.1.

 Note: BMT is using one-phase-commit and for CMT it is up to the container to use one-phase or two-phase-commit.

-In addition to the standard XA Recovery functionality provided through the Solace JCA Resource Adapter, the Solace message broker provides XA transaction administration facilities in the event that customers must perform manual failure recovery.
-For full details refer to the [Solace documentation on administering and configuring XA Transaction](https://docs.solace.com/Configuring-and-Managing/Performing-Heuristic-Actions.htm ) on the Solace message broker.
+In addition to the standard XA Recovery functionality provided through the Solace JCA Resource Adapter, the Solace event broker provides XA transaction administration facilities in the event that customers must perform manual failure recovery.
+For full details refer to the [Solace documentation on administering and configuring XA Transaction](https://docs.solace.com/Configuring-and-Managing/Performing-Heuristic-Actions.htm ) on the Solace event broker.

-#### Enabling XA Support for JMS Connection Factories – Solace Message Broker<a name="enabling-xa-support"></a>
+#### Enabling XA Support for JMS Connection Factories – Solace Event Broker<a name="enabling-xa-support"></a>

-When using CMT or BMT transactions, XA transaction support must be enabled for the specific JMS connection factories: the customer needs to configure XA support property for the respective JNDI connection factory on the Solace message broker using the [Solace PubSub+ Manager]({{ site.links-docs-webadmin }}){:target="_top"} admin console or the CLI as follows:
+When using CMT or BMT transactions, XA transaction support must be enabled for the specific JMS connection factories: the customer needs to configure XA support property for the respective JNDI connection factory on the Solace event broker using the [Solace PubSub+ Manager]({{ site.links-docs-webadmin }}){:target="_top"} admin console or the CLI as follows:

 ```